kuzzleio/documentation/src/api/1/controller-bulk/import/index.md

 {{{since "1.0.0"}}}

-Create, update or delete large amounts of documents as fast as possible.
+Creates, updates or deletes large amounts of documents as fast as possible.

 This route is faster than the `document:m*` routes family (e.g. [document:mCreate]({{ site_base_path }}api/1/controller-document/m-create)), but no real-time notifications will be generated, even if some of the documents in the import match subscription filters.